Neckbreaker: Inverted facelock neckbreaker slam

 This is a move in which a wrestler places their opponent in an inverted facelock and then pivots 180°, catching the opponent's head with their free arm (or both arms) and then dropping down onto their back so that both wrestlers are in a supine position, as in a neckbreaker slam.
 This move is also known as a "Reverse Twist of Fate".Used by Reby Sky.

 Overdrive

 This is a version of a swinging neckbreaker where the attacking wrestler would use a leg rather than hands to perform the twist.
 With the opponent bent forwards (presumes the opponent is spun around, neck landing on the inside of the wrestler's knee.
 Used by MVP as the Playmaker.
-Randy Orton use this in OVW and his early WWE career as the Ozone.
+Randy Orton used this in OVW and his early WWE career as the Ozone.

 Inverted overdrive

 A move described as an inverted overdrive is another version of a swinging neckbreaker, in which the attacking wrestler would use a leg (in this case a knee) rather than hands to perform the twist.
 In this move a wrestler would first place one knee (the one closest to an opponent) against the base of the opponent's neck, who is leaning forward, while underhooking one of the opponent's arms (the furthest one) before falling backwards down to the mat as the opponent is spun over, landing on the back of the head on the attacking wrestler's knee.
 Briefly used by Zack Ryder as the Zack Attack.